Nishanth-Murali/NLP-Comedy_routines/README.md

 # NLP-Comedy_routines

 Tools used:
-Python - gensim, nltk, BeautifulSoup
+Python - gensim, nltk, BeautifulSoup, TextBlob, WordCloud

 ● Web-scraped 12 transcripts from websites using BeautifulSoup module in python